 Expand - to expand brackets, or multiply out, involves multiplying every term inside the bracket by the term on the outside and then collecting like terms with the aim of removing the set of brackets.
 Factorizing - find what can be multiplied to get a given expression.

-- Read out difficult or unfamiliar words or phrases and ask the students to read them to themselves and then out loud as a class. - Ask the students to practice saying the words in a sentence.
+- Read challenging or unfamiliar words aloud, then have students read them silently and then aloud together as a class. - Ask the students to practice saying the words in a sentence.